-This review of the RCMP Sled Dogs Report is integral to the QTC's effort to understand the events that flowed from government policies in the Qikiqtani Region between 1950 and 1975.
-There is merit in the RCMP Sled Dogs Report, but equally there are matters that the QIA and its members find troubling.15 One persistent problem is a narrowness of purpose: the RCMP Sled Dogs Report used historical data and the historical memories of individuals in a forensic way, seeking elusive evidence of offences on which charges against individuals could be grounded.
+Qikiqtani Region between 1950 and 1975.
+There is merit to the RCMP Sled Dogs Report, but equally there are matters that the QIA and its members find troubling.15 One persistent problem is a narrowness of purpose: the RCMP Sled Dogs Report used historical data and the historical memories of individuals in a forensic way, seeking elusive evidence of offences on which charges against individuals could be grounded.
 The RCMP Sled Dogs Report showed a regrettable lack of interest in understanding why individual Inuit accounts of the shooting of dogs are so numerous and geographically widespread.
-Its authors characterized these accounts as evidence of a deceitful and emotionally charged conspiracy, instead of trying to follow the Standing Committee's desire to "get to the bottom" of Inuit reports of how their dogs-and their rights - were handled during a period of profound social and economic dislocation.
+Its authors characterized these accounts as evidence of a deceitful and emotionally charged conspiracy instead of trying to follow the Standing Committee's desire to "get to the bottom" of Inuit reports of how their dogs-and their rights-were handled during a period of profound social and economic dislocation.

-While both the RCMP Sled Dogs Report and the QTC recognized that sled dogs did not pose a problem until a qallunaat (non-Inuit) population began to congregate at a few places in the Arctic, their two approaches are set apart by the concern of the QIA and QTC to view the dog issue as part of the social and economic currents of the times, a concern that was largely absent from the RCMP Sled Dogs Report.
-That report treated the qallunaat presence as a "given" and therefore analysed the killings as a law enforcement issue, rather than as part of a process of disruptive social change.
+While both the RCMP Sled Dogs Report and the QTC recognized that sled dogs did not pose a problem until a Qallunaat population began to congregate at a few places in the Arctic, their two approaches are set apart by the concern of the QIA and QTC to view the dog issue as part of the social and economic currents of the times, a concern that was largely absent from the RCMP Sled Dogs Report.
+That report treated the Qallunaat presence as a "given" and therefore analysed the killings as a law enforcement issue, rather than as part of a process of disruptive social change.